ciribob/DCS-CTLD/README.md

 * Pre loading of units into AI vehicles via a DO SCRIPT
 * Mission Editor Trigger functions - They store the numbers in flags for use by triggers
 	* Count Crates in Zone
+	    * Works for both crates added by the Mission Editor and Crates spawned by Transports
 	* Count soldiers extracted to a zone (the soldiers disappear)

 A complete test mission is included.